 The most common adverse reactions reported for SPINRAZA were upper respiratory infection, lower respiratory infection and constipation.
 Serious adverse reactions of atelectasis were more frequent in SPINRAZA-treated patients.
 Coagulation abnormalities and thrombocytopenia, including acute severe thrombocytopenia, have been observed after administration of some antisense oligonucleotides.
 Renal toxicity, including potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.

-We are proud to bring the first treatment to the SMA community that inspires us every day.
+We are proud to bring the first treatment to the SMA community who inspire us every day.
 Biogen is deeply committed to helping improve the lives of people with SMA and we work closely with the SMA patient community with the goal of understanding and incorporating the perspectives of patients and families into the decisions we make.
-Given the Food and Drug Administration (FDA) approval of SPINRAZA™ in the U.S., we are launching a patient assistance program designed to help support SMA families, including helping with treatment logistics, insurance coverage, and financial assistance.
+This new treatment is now approved by the United States' Food and Drug Administration and the European Union’s European Medicines Agency.
+SPINRAZA® availability in the EU will vary by country, per local reimbursement and access pathways.
+The SMA360 patient assistance program is not applicable in Europe.

 BENEPALI® is the first etanercept biosimilar referencing Enbrel® approved in the European Union (EU).
 BENEPALI® (etanercept) is indicated for adults in the EU to treat: